What Bash Scripting Is and Why Server Administrators Rely on It

 cat "$filename"

-Using rm -rf with variables is dangerous.
+Using rm -rf with variables is dangerous if the variable expands to an unexpected value.
 Always verify the path before deleting anything on a production server.
-Accidental deletions can cause significant downtime and data loss.
+Accidental deletions can cause significant downtime and data loss that may not be recoverable.

 # Dangerous if $dir is empty or contains unexpected characters